ReyhanehAhani/FMNLP_Course_Projects/README.md

 Images are copied from a source folder to a destination folder based on the information in the CSV file.

-### Count Files in Folder

-The code counts the number of files in a specified folder.

 ## Image and Description Processing

 The following code snippet focuses on processing and organizing the image descriptions from the FlickrStyle dataset.
 This step involves reading funny and romantic descriptions from their respective files, associating them with image names, and storing the information in a CSV file.